kaosat-dev/Blenvy/README.md

 - Create a mesh/ collection (for reuse) in Blender
-- Go to object properties => add a **STRING** property, and add your component data
+- Go to object properties => add a property, and add your component data
-    - unit structs, enums, and more complex strucs / components are all supported, if the fields are basic data types
+    - unit structs, enums, and more complex strucs / components are all supported, (if the fields are basic data types at least, have not tried more complex ones yet, but should also work)
-        - for structs with no params (unit structs): use an empty value
+        - for structs with no params (unit structs): use a **STRING** property & an empty value
         - for structs with params: use a RON representation of your fields (see below)
+        - for tupple strucs you can use any of the built in Blender custom property types: Strings, Booleans, floats, Vectors, etc

         ![unit struct components in Blender](./docs/components_blender.png)